goabstract/Awesome-Design-Tools/README.md

 - [YesInsights](https://www.yesinsights.com/) — simple one question and NPS surveys to improve your business.
 - [UserBit](https://userbitapp.com/) — a platform of real-time research tools for your team.
 Tag/code interviews and feedback, capture insights, create personas, visual sitemaps and more.
 - [User Interviews](https://www.userinterviews.com/) — recruit participants from a community of 125,000 members based on profession, demographics, geography and more, for any kind of research.
-- [UXtweak](https://www.uxtweak.com/) — one-tool-fits-all for your UX research needs containing tools helping with website, mobile & information architecture testing.
+- [UXtweak](https://www.uxtweak.com/) — one-tool-fits-all for your UX research needs containing tools conducting website, mobile, & information architecture testing.
 - [Zoom](https://zoom.us) — it's one of the best online meeting services.

 </article>